danirus/django-comments-xtd/docs/index.rst

 [2.8.1] -
 --------------------

+    * Fixes issue `#80 <https://github.com/danirus/django-comments-xtd/issues/80>`_, that requests to change the response when clicking more than once on a comment confirmation link.
+Up until now clicking more than once on a comment confirmation link produced a HTTP 404 response.
+Since version 2.8.1 the response is the same as for the first click: the user is redirected to the comment's view in the page.
     * Fixes issue `#152 <https://github.com/danirus/django-comments-xtd/issues/152>`_, about loading the `staticfiles` templatetag instead of `static`.
 Since Django v3.0 the staticfiles app requires using the latter.
     * Fixes issue `#221 <https://github.com/danirus/django-comments-xtd/issues/221>`_, about the get_version function.
 Now it returns the full version number ``<major>.<minor>.<patch>``.
 Thanks to @mckinly.